A CONVERSATION WITH SATURU NED: WHERE DO WE GO FROM HERE?

 GOLDEN GATE LIBRARY CENTENNIAL CELEBRATION

-Reviewing the many revolutionary survival programs enacted by the Black Panther Party, Saturu celebrated the party’s work in the community while emphasizing the current applicability of the BPP approach to creating self-sufficiency and freedom in our neighborhoods.
-One of the highlights of the workshop, Saturu discussed his membership in the Black Panther’s R&B band the Lumpen--playing their music and addressing how the five members of the band revolutionized black popular music into a medium where the BPP message could be widely shared and understood.
+Reviewing the many revolutionary survival programs, Brother Saturu celebrated the party’s work in the community while emphasizing the current applicability of the BPP approach to creating self-sufficiency and freedom in our neighborhoods.
+One workshop highlight was Brother Saturu's stories about his membership in the Black Panter's R&B band the Lumpen--playing their music and addressing how the five members of the band revolutionized black popular music into a medium where the BPP message could be widely shared and understood.
 Saturu was interviewed by KALW local public radio journalists; stay tuned to hear him on future programming.